 100 percent of the nonnegotiable work experience conditions

 50 percent or more of the negotiable work experience conditions

+Service delivered as indicated in the Service Delivery section (in person only or remotely and in person) or service authorization.

 A customer's Work Experience Placement must be at a site where the environment is considered integrated, unless otherwise indicated on the VR1601, to meet the customer's individual needs.
-When the customer is paid a wage, it must be competitive.
+When the customer is paid a wage, the wage must be competitive.
 For the federal definition of competitive wages, see Competitive Integrated Employment.

 While securing and setting up a Work Experience Placement for the customer, the Work Experience specialist, as applicable, may perform and/or assist the customer with: